The course covers the essential areas of law affecting those working in the media.

 Location: NCTJ offices, Newport, Essex, but it can also be delivered as an in-house course

-Date: 16 January 2017 date to be announced, and date can also be set according to delegates' needs
+Date: 16 January 2018, and date can also be set according to delegates' needs

 Cost: Our standard price is £375 plus VAT per delegate, please enquire about group rates